 Instead, you can change all of them at once from the new sub-calendar’s settings page.

-Here’s what you can do: Open the editor window for the new sub-calendar (go to Settings > Calendars, then click on the edit button beside the sub-calendar).
+Here’s what you can do: Go to Settings > Calendars, then click on the edit button beside the new sub-calendar.
 Scroll down to the Links with Access section.
 Check the box next to it so that links without access will also be shown.
 Choose the permission for the link you want to update, and you’re all set.

 This is also where you can quickly get an overview of all links that have access to this sub-calendar and their permissions, and adjust easily if needed.
 Note that links that are set to include “All Calendars,” regardless of their permission level, will automatically have access to any newly added sub-calendars.